An abridged version of this article was published as a guest post for the Learning Scientists.

 6 statements about learning

-Here are 6 definitions of / statements about learning that I have encountered in the last year or so:
+Here are six definitions of (or bold statements about) learning that I have encountered in recent years:

 To summarise: In the first 3 statements, learning is defined as something very closely related to memory.
 In statements 4 and 5, we find learning defined in terms of effort: learning is something you have to earn.
 And in statement 6, we find both of these ideas combined.